Skip to main content

 This is a sales tax applied to specific goods, usually to discourage people from buying them because the government views those items as being bad for society at large.
 This usually means items like cigarettes, alcohol, gasoline, etc. Yep, the “bad stuff.”
 Actually, this tax is sometimes called the “sin tax.”

 The government wants to regulate consumption, and they do so through applying a special tax, an excise tax.
-This is initially paid by manufacturer, then passed along to the consumer in the final purchase price.
+This is initially paid by the manufacturer, then passed along to the consumer in the final purchase price.

 Final word